The name Percevil was brought to England

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Percevil include Perceval, Percival, Percevale, Percivall and others.

 Early Notables of the Percevil family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Percevil Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Percevil Notables in all our PDF Extended History products and printed products wherever possible.